ahmedbrh/Bank-ML-Churn-Streamlit-App/README.md

 **Note:**
 - If you need to retrain the model, run the training script locally and copy the resulting `model/model.joblib` into the container, or mount it as a volume.
 - The default port is 8000.
-You can change it by setting the `PORT` environment variable when running the container.
+You can change it by setting the `PORT` environment variable when running the container*